 Michele Sherman, a paralegal in the firm’s Savannah office, honors her husband, Craig Sherman who served in the United States Marine Corps.
 He was honorably discharged as a Combat Correspondent.

-Lara Edelstein, a Senior Associate at the firm, honors her father, Melvin Edelstein, who proudly served in the United States Army Reserve.
+Lara Edelstein, a Partner at the firm, honors her father, Melvin Edelstein, who proudly served in the United States Army Reserve.

-Sherry Lambson-Eisele, a partner in the firm’s Orlando office, honors several family members who have served in the United States Military.
+Sherry Lambson-Eisele, a partner in the firm’s Maitland office, honors several family members who have served in the United States Military.
 Sherry’s father, Phil Lambson, was a combat veteran who served as a Lieutenant in the Army Air Corps and later the United States Air Force as a navigator on bombing missions in WWII (Pacific Theatre) and later in the Korean War.
 Her Father-In-Law, Frederick Eisele, was a combat veteran who retired as a Colonel from the United States Army.
 He served in the Signal Corps in Vietnam, Iran, and in many stations around the world.
-She also recognizes her nephews, Joseph Burns, currently serving in the United States Marine Corps stationed at Okinawa, and Nick Burns, currently serving in the United States Army Reserves.
+She also recognizes her nephews, Joseph Burns, currently serving in the United States Marine Corps stationed at Okinawa.
+Sherry also serves on a panel of volunteer attorneys several times a year at the Seminole County Legal Aid Society’s Veteran’s Pro Bono Clinic, where we provide pro bono legal services and consultations to veterans of any U.S. military branch and their immediate families.